Status and phase

 Full description

 Telitacicept is a fully human TACI-Fc fusion protein that targets B-lymphocyte stimulator (BLyS) and A proliferating-inducing ligand (APRIL), neutralizing their interactions with receptors on B cells.
-The blockage of BLyS and APRIL interaction with their respective cell membrane receptors (transmembrane activator and CAML interactor [TACI], B-cell maturation antigen, and BLyS receptors) by telitacicept would inhibit B-cell proliferation and maturation.
+The blockage of BLyS and APRIL interaction with their respective cell membrane receptors (transmembrane activator and CAML interactor [TACI], B-cell maturation antigen, and BLyS receptors) by telitacicept can inhibit B-cell proliferation and maturation.
 This suppression at the proximal portion of the immune response could alleviate autoimmune symptoms.

 Enrollment